 So those are the things that I consider.
 I know I am forgetting some things.
 There are always so many small things to consider all the time that take a bit out of the budget, bit by little bit.
 You just do not think about them because they help your life slightly.
 And every teeny tiny bit helps.
 So that is important.

 And each and every one of us has a list.
 Some way longer than mine.
 Some have a smaller but more expensive list.
-I mean, we have have different needs.
+I mean, we have different needs.
 But it all costs money.
 And many of us have different financial situations and complications.
-But I do know often in our lives with disability our financial situation is volatile.
+But I do know often in our lives with disabilities our financial situation is volatile.

 I do know there are some assistance programs and they do assist with some things but not with others.
 I am on AISH now- and I find their drug plan is extremely picky.
 If I had to depend on it only, I would really, really have to change my medications.
 That should give an idea of how difficult it is to get assistance for your actual needs from those programs.
 If I really, really need a medication they really do not want to cover, I have to get a form from them, bring it to my doctor, get her to fill it out, which she will charge me for, give it to them to get them to process and see if they will then approve it or not.
 Even though they insist you should try to get any need you have covered.
-Doesn’t mean it will be.
-Basically, when it comes to those things we have to expend a lot of effort to fill out paperwork and find the programs just to get the basics needs filled because we can’t afford those basic needs.
+That doesn’t mean it will be.
+Basically, when it comes to those things we have to expend a lot of effort to fill out paperwork and find the programs just to get the basic needs filled because we can’t afford those basic needs.
 Because we do not make a basic living income.
 It is a very intensive paper process that essentially says, we don’t really value you as a person but if you try really hard we may or may not help you with some really basic things to help you function.
 Maybe.

 I don’t like the system but I can’t change it.
 Aside from voting and advocating for change- and respect and dignity for disabled people.
-Until they, we have to make due with the financial instability.
+Until then, we have to make do with the financial instability.
 I completely understand why chronically ill people push themselves to continue working because they feel/know they have to, feeling/knowing they have no other choice.
 Knowing what it is like to live on such a minute income I really do understand and it is exactly why I resisted as well up until I couldn’t.
 And if I could change that, I would, for the same reason.